fdioDocs/vpp-docs/docs/reference/vppcontainers/VagrantVMSetup.rst

 Accessing your VM
 ^^^^^^^^^^^^^^^^^
-ssh into your newly created box:
+ssh into the newly created box:

 .. code-block:: shell

     $ vagrant ssh <id>

-Now you're in your VM.
+Sample output looks like:

 .. code-block:: console